Noeloikeau/fpyga/README.md

 # Introduction
 > The `fpyga` Python package simplifies workflow with Intel FPGAs.
 It can automatically generate verilog, control location assignments, compile, program, read/write to memory, handle multiple FPGAs connected simultaneously, and archive projects all from within Python or Jupyter notebooks.
 See the docs with examples at https://noeloikeau.github.io/fpyga/.
+Memory interfacing using `quartustcl` https://pypi.org/project/quartustcl/.

 ## Installation